jsfiddle/togetherjs/README.md

 - `util.js`: several bits of abstract support code are in here.
 It's also the file that must be loaded first, it sets up jQuery and Underscore as noConflict, creates the TowTruck object.
 It also includes a pattern for creating classes, assertions, events.

+- `cursor.js`: handles the shared cursors and clicks

+- `webrtc.js`: handles the audio and avatar editing

+- `cobrowse.js`: handles cases when the users are at different URLs

 - `app/http/views/towtruck/*.tmpl`: these are Underscore templates for the UI bits.
 These are automatically inlined into `towtruck-runner.js`.

 ### Examples Server